The Children of Lir: A Fascinating Irish Legend

 Her jealousy ultimately overcame her and robbed everyone of happiness, including Aoife herself.
 Lir’s devotion to his children was unwavering, even after they were turned into swans, but things were never the same.

-Although Aoife regretted what she did, it was already too late.
-She could not undo the curse she set upon the children.
+Although Aoife regretted her actions, it was already too late.
+She could not undo the curse she had imposed on the children.
 The children of Lir had to suffer for 900 years before the spell was supposed to break.

 Aoife’s Enigmatic Fate

 Aoife suffered severe punishment for her foul deeds and what she had done to the children of Lir.
-How she was punished by Bodhbh is up to interpretation and varies based on what iteration of the legend you hear.
+How Bodhbh punished her is up to interpretation and varies based on the iteration of the legend you hear.

 Some stories claim that Bodhbh transformed her into an air demon for eternity.
-People said that her voice was clear in the wind; they could hear her as she sobbed and cried.
+People said that her voice was evident in the wind; they could hear her as she sobbed and cried.

 The Children of Lir: A Fascinating Irish Legend

 Others claim that she was turned into a bird that had to roam the skies forever and a day.
 Legends and myths have always had an unexplained relationship between women and birds.
-These themes did not only exist in Irish culture, but other mythologies have adopted the same themes and symbols as well.
+These themes did not only exist in Irish culture, but other mythologies have also adopted the same themes and symbols.

 Ailill

-Although he was not one of the characters that appeared in the Children of Lir, Ailill has strong connections with some of the main characters.
+Although he was not one of the characters in The Children of Lir, Ailill has strong connections with some of the main characters.
 Ailill appeared in other tales with Bodhbh Dearg.
-In fact, he helped him during the case of Aongus Og.
+He helped him during the case of Aongus Og.

-Most importantly to the legend of the Children of Lir, Ailill is said to be the real father of the two daughters who married Lir, Aobh and Aoife.
-Bodhbh Dearg raised the two daughters as if they were his own, but was not their biological father.
+Most importantly, in the legend of the Children of Lir, Ailill is said to be the real father of the two daughters who married Lir, Aobh and Aoife.
+Bodhbh Dearg raised the two daughters as if they were his own but was not their biological father.
 The reason behind Bodhbh adopting the girls is unknown but potentially has roots in other tales from Irish mythology.

 At first, Ailill seemed to be the best candidate for her.
 He even accepted her affair with Fearghus MacRioch, the King of Ulster, after her other partners fell jealous upon finding out about her infidelity.
 A twisted turn came to being when Ailill eventually let his jealousy take over and was responsible for Fearghus’ death.